convexengineering/gpkit/docs/source/gettingstarted.rst

 Sensitivities and dual variables
 ================================

-When a GP is solved, the solver returns not just the optimal value for the problem’s variables (known as the "primal solution") but also the effect relaxing each constraint would have on the overall objective (the "dual solution").
+When a GP is solved, the solver returns not just the optimal value for the problem’s variables (known as the "primal solution") but also the effect that relaxing each constraint would have on the overall objective (the "dual solution").

 From the dual solution GPkit computes the sensitivities for every fixed variable in the problem.
 This can be quite useful for seeing which constraints are most crucial, and prioritizing remodeling and assumption-checking.